effector/effector/src/content/docs/en/api/effector-react/useList.md

 By default, `useList` rerenders only when some of its items were changed.
 However, sometimes we need to update items when some external value (e.g. props field or state of another store) changes.
-In such case, we need to tell react about our dependencies and pass keys explicitly.
+In such case, we need to tell React about our dependencies and pass keys explicitly.

 ### Arguments {#useList-config-arguments}

-1. `store` (_Store_): Store with array of items
+1. `store` (_Store_): Store with an array of items
 2. `keys` (_Array_): Array of dependencies, which will be passed to react by `useList`
 3. `fn` (_Function_): Render function which will be called for every item in list
 4. `getKey` (_(value) => React.Key_): Optional function to compute key for every item of list
-5. `placeholder` (_ReactNode_): Optional react node to render instead of empty list
+5. `placeholder` (_ReactNode_): Optional react node to render instead of an empty list

 :::info{title="since"}
 `getKey` option introduced in [effector-react@21.3.0](https://changelog.effector.dev/#effector-react-21-3-0)